HackStrix/NeoVimConfig/README.md

   - `gP` for closing the preview window
 - Also includes file structure search using `fff`

-> I plan to continously add more until satisfied.
+> I plan to continously add more until `I start forgetting stuff myself`